You can sink a lot of money into furniture. If you dont buy carefully,

 furniture stores, including some outside the area, to obtain competitive

 bids for several items (including delivery).
-For most of the items we shopped,
+Table 1 shows the price variation

-dont assume that a stores low price on one item ensures youll get low
+a stores low price on one item means youll get low prices on others.

 A much less precise way to choose a store that offers good value for the